Supply Chain Solutions

 We help manufacturers develop their core competencies, allowing them to improve their operational efficiency and profitability so they can focus on what they do best – manufacture their products.
 The goal of the MSDP program is to help suppliers succeed.

 By consolidating non-core customers to Advance, suppliers can focus on their most important customers where key growth opportunities exist.
-Advance takes on the challenges of administration, high frequency transactions, freight and warehousing, and reduces the costs of inventory management.
+Advance takes on the challenges of administration, high frequency transactions, freight and warehousing.
+We help manufacturers and reduce the costs of inventory management.

 As a true Master Stocking Distributor, we focus on selling to distributors.
 This requires having relationships built on trust.
 Our strong value proposal is supported by the industry’s best sales and support team, a robust “smart” inventory program, and a suite of value-added services.

-We’ve been serving the industrial market for over 45 years, and we’re known for our level of trust with customers.
-Over the past ten years, we’ve established a strong track record of success by implementing Master Stocking Distributor programs with a number of premier manufacturers, transitioning literally thousands of customers successfully.
+We’ve been serving the industrial market for 50 years, so we are known for our level of trust with customers.
+Over the past twelve years, we’ve established a strong track record of success by implementing Master Stocking Distributor programs with a number of premier manufacturers, transitioning literally thousands of customers successfully.

 - Focus on core customers where growth exists